gbdev/pandocs/content/Video_Display.md

 So, each pixel is having a color number in range from 0-3.
-The color numbers are translated into real colors (or gray shades) depending on the current palettes.
+The color numbers are translated into real colors (or gray shades) depending on the current palettes, except that when the tile is used in a OBJ the color number 0 means transparent.
 The palettes are defined through registers [BGP](#ff47-bgp-bg-palette-data-r-w-non-cgb-mode-only), [OBP0](#ff48-obp0-object-palette-0-data-r-w-non-cgb-mode-only) and